openSUSE/news-o-o/_posts/2014-01-09-opensuse-conference-2014-takes-place-april-24th-28th-in-dubrovnik-croatia.markdown

 ## Local Community

-The openSUSE conference proposal came from a team from the Croatian Association for Open Systems and Internet (HrOpen) and the Croatian Linux Users™ Association (HULK).
+The openSUSE conference proposal came from a team from the Croatian Association for Open Systems and Internet (HrOpen) and the Croatian Linux Usersâ€™ Association (HULK).
 The team has support from the UNIDU (which is where the event will take place) and is also backed by the Faculty of Electrical Engineering and Computing of University of Zagreb.

 The leadership of the core team: